Console Guide

 - Storage — Block volumes, snapshots, backups

-- Networking - Private networks, floating IPs, load balancers, firewalls
+- Network — Private networks, elastic IPs, firewalls

 - Account — Billing, API keys, team members, settings